 (2) Issue credit union share guaranty insurance policies or otherwise effect credit union share guaranty insurance;

-(3) Advance funds in accordance with agreed lending terms and conditions to aid participating credit unions to operate and to meet liquidity requirements;
+(3) Advance funds in accordance with agreed lending terms and conditions to aid participating credit unions to operate and to meet liquidity requirements, regulatory capital requirements, or both;

-(4) Upon the written order of the superintendent of credit unions, and at such compensation as shall be agreed upon, the corporation may assume control of the property and business of any participating credit union and operate it at the direction of the superintendent until its financial stability has been reestablished to the satisfaction of the superintendent, or the credit union has been liquidated or merged into another credit union;
+(4) Upon the written order of the superintendent of credit unions or other credit union supervisory authority, and at such compensation as shall be agreed upon, the corporation may assume control of the property and business of any participating credit union and operate it at the direction of the superintendent or other authority until its financial stability has been reestablished to the satisfaction of the superintendent or other authority, or the credit union has been liquidated or merged into another credit union;

 (5) Assist in the merger, consolidation, or liquidation of credit unions;